 More advanced technique and repertoire.
 Study of major and minor scales; progressions in major and minor keys; introduction to figured bass; sight-reading; transposition; and accompanying.
 Required for all majors except keyboard.
-Prerequisite: MUSI 205, Class Piano I.
+Prerequisite: MUSI 205, Class Piano I or permission of instructor.